ls1intum/Artemis/docs/dev/cypress.rst

 Local Cypress Setup
 -------------------
-Sometimes developers need to setup Cypress locally, in order to debug failing E2E tests or write new tests.
+Sometimes developers need to set up Cypress locally, in order to debug failing E2E tests or write new tests.
-In order to setup cypress locally, we need to follow these steps:
+Follow these steps to create your local cypress instance:

 1. Install dependencies